ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 In the last decade, the fisheries stock assessment modeling framework Stock Synthesis (SS3) has become widely-used around the world.
-However, there lacks a generalized and scriptable framework for running SS3 simulations.
+However, there lacks a generalized and scriptable framework for SS3 simulation testing.
 Here, we introduce `ss3sim`, an `R` package that facilitates large-scale, rapid, and reproducible simulation testing with SS3.
 `ss3sim` requires an existing SS3 model configuration